IRNAS/PitStop1/testing/high pressure durability/README.md

 We have measured a maximum 5.4 mm deformation at the top middle of the case.
 Unfortunately, no image of this test is available.

 ## Conclusion
-While enclosure made from polyoxymethylene (POM) passed both tests, we have discoved that the enclosure made from polyethylene (PE) was a lot weaker.
+While enclosure made from polyoxymethylene (POM) passed both tests, we have discovered that the enclosure made from polyethylene (PE) was a lot weaker.
 Tests under only 8 bar showed a large deformation and we have therefore concluded that PE is not suitable for PitStop Tag and Camera enclosures if the design remains unchanged.
-If the wall thickness of the enclosure would be increased PE could be suitable as well but more tests sould be conducted to confirm that.
+If the wall thickness of the enclosure would be increased PE could be suitable as well but more tests should be conducted to confirm that.